 Climbing is a battle against gravity, so the weight of your equipment matters.
 Shaving a couple of ounces on each piece of gear can add up to pounds over your whole kit, which might mean the difference between sending your project and flailing at the crux – or worse, falling in dangerous terrain.
 Weight is also a key factor in comfort since we're often craning to look upwards while belaying, especially when cragging.

 The Petzl Sirocco and Black Diamond Vapor are the lightest helmets on the market, weighing just over 6 ounces each.
 These helmets achieve such a low weight by minimizing the amount of hard shell material used and employing light fabric harnesses with relatively small ranges of adjustment.
-They are perfect for sport climbing and relatively safe – even difficult – trad and multi-pitch routes.
-They are also used by world-class alpinists who count every gram.
+They are perfect for any type of climbing: from sport climbing to trad, ice, and mixed routes.
+You will find these on the heads of world-class alpinists who count every gram.

 Ventilation

 Even in cooler temperatures, it's easy to work up a sweat while climbing.
-Our heads get hot while climbing in helmets, insulated by our hair and the helmet's protective foam.
+Our heads are one of the crucial points where we vent heat while exerting ourselves, which is why you get hot while climbing in helmets: the helmet's protective foam adds insulation to the top of your head.

 To combat this insulating effect, ventilation holes are needed to allow hot air to escape and cooler air to flow through the helmet, enhancing evaporative cooling.
 The helmets with more vent holes provide better airflow, and holes on the front of the head are key for moving air past the scalp.

-Ventilation-wise, the standout helmet is definitely the Black Diamond Vapor.
-Its design is the most open of any of the exposed foam models we tested and provides superb ventilation.
-The Petzl Sirocco, Petzl Meteor, and CAMP Storm also feature a lot of vents.
+Ventilation-wise, the standout helmets are definitely the Black Diamond Vapor and Petzl Sirocco.
+Their designs are the most open of any of the exposed foam models we tested and provide superb ventilation.
+The Edelrid Salathe Lite, Petzl Meteor, and CAMP Storm also feature plenty of vents.
+But these helmets were notably a touch warmer than the top two, especially in the direct sun.

 Among the ski-certified helmets, we were pleasantly surprised by the ventilation capabilities of the Smith Summit Mips.
 Although it has small vents to pass the ski certification tests, the vents are well placed around the entire head to facilitate airflow.